 Fernando AMOR GONZALEZ (Ph-D) is a freelance researcher who collaborates with the EBD.
 His research interest concerns the ecology and evolution of Cataglyphis desert ants.
 His researches encompass adaptation to heat and dryness, social evolution, and phylogeography.

-Paloma ALVAREZ BLANCO is interested in biodiversity conservation.
+Paloma ALVAREZ BLANCO (Ph-D) is interested in biodiversity conservation.
 Currently, she is doing her PhD on the impacts of invasive species on native communities with special focus on the predator-prey relationships.
 Her study model is the Argentine ant (Linepithema humile), one of the worst invaders worldwide.

-Sara CASTRO COBO is interested in insect conservation.
+Sara CASTRO COBO (Ph-D) is interested in insect conservation.
 She is doing her Ph-D at the Doñana Biological Station on the success of invasion as a function of the invasibility of native communities through three mechanisms: biotic resistance, enemy release and biotic facilitation.
 Her model species are the Argentine ant (Linepithema humile) and the Ibiza wall lizard (Podarcis pityusensis).

 Ana CARVAJAL MALDONADO is technician in the ant group of Seville since 2004.
 She is doing both laboratory and field experiments and also supervises the use of climatic chambers at the EBD.

 Xim CERDA (Ph-D) is Associate Professor of Research and group leader at the Doñana Biological Station a research institute of the Spanish National Research Council (Consejo Superior de Investigaciones Científicas).
 He is a community and evolutionary ecologist working with ants as model system.
 His main current research interest is the evolution of caste system in the thermophilous Cataglyphis desert ants and the ecological advantage of thermophyly.